JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 ## Set up API requests

-You'll use the [Launch Library API](https://lldev.thespacedevs.com/docs) to retrieve data, specifically the list of all launches from the **/2.3.0/launches** endpoint.
+You'll use the [Launch Library API](https://lldev.thespacedevs.com/docs) to retrieve data, specifically a list of launches from the **/2.3.0/launches** endpoint.

 ### Create a data model